Markets in South Tyrol

 If you would like to get to know an original part of South Tyrol, a very authentic side of it, apart from the image transported by publicity, you should explore one of the typical markets in the region.

-Throughout the region you will find smaller, weekly markets.
+Throughout the region you will find smaller, weekly markets and farmers' markets.
 The bigger ones normally take place once a year on important dates.

 - Thursday: Girlan, Bozen, Kastelruth, Leifers, Branzoll and Schlanders

-- Saturday: Bozen (square Siegesplatz), Mölten, Naturns and Niederdorf (first Saturday from April to November); farmer's markets: Sarntal, Kaltern, Leifers, Brixen, Bozen
+- Saturday: Bozen (Siegesplatz square), Mölten, Naturns and Niederdorf (first Saturday from April to November); farmers' markets: Sarntal, Kaltern, Leifers, Brixen, Bozen

 - „Stegener Markt“ in Bruneck at the last weekend in October